X/Y Pad Module - LK Help

 The integrated LFO unit provides you with additional modulation control on the X and Y axis.
 This unit has the following parameters:

 Release Mode allows the user to define the default position to which the X/Y cursor returns to.
-This means that whenever you release your finger from the pad, X and Y positions will tend to the point defined by the Relase Mode with the release time defined by the ASR envelope generator settings.
+This means that whenever you release your finger from the pad, X and Y positions will tend to the point defined by the Release Mode with the release time defined by the ASR envelope generator settings.
+The X/Y could return to the centre, to the zero position (0,0) or stay where it was released.

 To customize the MIDI mapping (MIDI mode), from the settings view, select the axis you want to map by tapping the correspondent button; this will automatically show you a list of CC values.
 Tap on the number of the value you want to map and finally tap OK to confirm.

-To customize the parameters (in Live mode), again, from the settings view, the AXIS you want to map by tapping its mapping button and change the parameter you want assign on Ableton Live or using the Matrix devices section.
+To customize the parameters (in Live mode), again, from the settings view, the AXIS you want to map by tapping its mapping button and changing the parameter you want to assign in Ableton Live or using the Matrix devices section.
 Press OK to confirm.